odea-project/qAlgorithms/report/report.md

 after forming the initial bin, and completing a subsetting operation, when adding a bin to the vector of closed bins and after the DQS calculation.
-The test dataset for this purpose should contain multiple bins which display different behavior, that is bins with good scores, bins with correctly assigned bad scores and bins with bad scores due to either being too large and including more than one ion trace or one bin being split in two.
+The test dataset for this purpose should contain multiple bins which display different behavior, that is, bins with good scores, bins with correctly assigned bad scores and bins with bad scores due to either being too large and including more than one ion trace or one bin being split in two.
-These cases are in some part covered by the existing controls, but a tool to judge accurately if a change lead to actually better results should be created.
+These cases are in some part covered by the existing controls, but a tool to judge accurately if a change leads to actually better results should be created.
 A possible implementation of this is a manual selection of such cases for a test dataset.
 With such measures in place, a potential improvement of the algorithm is not discarded